bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 ## Introduction

-> In this section, introduce the challenge,  with a high level explanation of the components of the project.
->
-> This section should include examples in the form of screenshots, screen recording GIFs, and/or links to an example.

 In meeting the minimum viable product (MVP) specifications listed below, your project should look like the solution examples below: